Relrin/quickproj/README.md

 Each installed template has to have configuration file (named as the `config.json`) in the root template folder and files that needs to copy or generate for the new project.

 ### Configuration parameters
-As the example we will take one of the existing templates for the `quickproj` ([original](https://github.com/Relrin/quickproj-templates/blob/master/terraform-sage/config.json) file) application:
+As the example we will take and modify one of the existing templates for the `quickproj` ([original](https://github.com/Relrin/quickproj-templates/blob/master/terraform-sage/config.json) file) application:
 ```json

 {